Some COVID-19 Restrictions are Being Lifted. But Is it Safe to Travel?

 Coronavirus mainly spreads through person-to person contact and traveling naturally exposes you to new people.
 Thus “all travel will involve some risk,” Hilary Godwin, the dean of the University of Washington School of Public Health, explains in an email.
 It’s incumbent on you to research any potential trip and determine how much risk you’re willing to take on.
 Ultimately, it will be a personal decision.

-Erika Richter, the director of communications at the American Society of Travel Advisors (ASTA), says the trade association always tells travelers to consult objective third-party sources like the CDC and the U.S. State Department before determining whether to travel.
+Erika Richter, the senior director of communications at the American Society of Travel Advisors (ASTA), says the trade association always tells travelers to consult objective third-party sources like the CDC and the U.S. State Department before determining whether to travel.
 She also recommends consulting your healthcare provider before taking a trip, as their advice should “be a factor in deciding where and when to travel.”

 And, importantly, you shouldn’t travel if you’re experiencing any symptoms of COVID-19.
 You’d risk spreading the virus to others.